5 Common Misconceptions About Medicaid

 Not true.
 MediCAID is nothing like MediCARE.
 And, it is not a substitute for Medicare.
 Medicare is the program that pays for health care — like doctors and hospitals — for everyone over age 65 and certain people with disabilities who are under age 65.

-But, Medicare does not pay for long-term care — meaning care your parent needs on a sustained and ongoing basis in a nursing home, an assisted living facility or ongoing home care.
+But, Medicare does not pay for long-term care — meaning care your parent needs on a sustained and ongoing basis in a nursing home, an assisted living facility or even ongoing home care.

 To get those services, you’ll either pay for them yourself or, if you are eligible for Medicaid, it will pay for some or all of them.